xentriom/UE6TestRepo/README.md

 Template: Universal 3D Core<br>
 <br>
 Read the `README.md` for each folder as that will contain more information about them<br>
-You can also download a build for Windows and macOS (Intel/M series) available in a zipped folder.<br>
+You can also download a build for Windows and macOS (Intel/M series) available in the main folder.<br>
 <br>
 The builds are organized in the following format:<br>
 [ProjectName]_[OS].zip<br>